otaviopace/jobsity-nodejs-challenge/README.md

 ### Back-end

-To run the back-end just execute in different terminals:
+To run the back-end just execute the commands below in different terminals:

 ```shell
 make run-http-server